-You can override the settings set here, exclusively for the events occurred during backup or during recovery (see Default backup and recovery options (p.
-89).)
+You can override the settings set here, exclusively for the events that occur during backup or during recovery, in the Default backup and recovery options (p.
+103).
 In this case, the settings set here will be effective for operations other than backup and recovery, such as archive validation or cleanup.